DNS Lookup Online

 Note: If your DNS records are incorrect, your website might not load properly, emails could go missing, or your online services might not work as they should.
 That’s why it is essential to check your DNS records, for which our tool is here to help.

-How to Lookup DNS on Windows?
+How to Lookup DNS Records on Windows and Mac?

 Checking DNS records on Windows is a straightforward process that allows you to retrieve information about domain names and their associated IP addresses.
 Here's how you can do it: